FREE TRIAL UPGRADE!

 Event and exposure data

 Another way to look at hazards is to examine the Bureau of Labor Statistics data on “events or exposures.”
 Event or exposure signifies the manner in which the injury or illness was produced or inflicted.
-For ambulatory healthcare services, hospitals, and nursing and residential care facilities, the top three events or exposures that reflect injuries and illnesses with days away from work in 2021 or 2022 were:
+For ambulatory healthcare services, hospitals, and nursing and residential care facilities in private industry, the top five events or exposures that reflect injuries and illnesses with days away from work in 2023 to 2024 were:

-It appears that the COVID-19 pandemic may explain the high numbers for “exposures to harmful substances or environments” in 2021 to 2022.
+It appears that the COVID-19 pandemic may partly explain the high numbers for “exposures to harmful substances or environments” in 2023 to 2024.
 Even though the COVID-19 emergency declaration is over, all healthcare facilities run the risk of infection received at or brought to the healthcare facility.
 For that reason, healthcare workers may be exposed to infectious agents.
 Protecting healthcare workers is essential to the protection of patients and others from the spread of infection.

 Other events or exposures included, but are not limited to: